PIRTEK USA Glenn Duncan, Kim Gubera Letter re NASCAR, Franchise Marketing

 PIRTEK USA Letter to Kim Gubera, PIRTEK CEO

 Franchise Ownership?
 There’s No Such Thing

 ARE YOU A PIRTEK USA FRANCHISEE OR CORPORATE EMPLOYEE?
 OR YOU FAMILIAR WITH NASCAR OR RACING SPONSORSHIPS?

 WHAT DO YOU THINK?
 SHARE YOUR OPINION BELOW.

-TAGS: NASCAR Cup Series, Team Penske, Penske Race Sponsorship, Brad Keselowski, FOX FS1, PIRTEK franchise marketing fund, Pirtek franchise, Pirtek USA franchise, PIRTEK franchise opportunity, PIRTEK Racing, Penske Racing, NASCAR sponsorship, Kim Gubera, Peter Duncan, Glenn Duncan, Nick Ridgway, Jim Lager, Sean Kelly, Fluid Power Franchisee Association, FPFA, Craig Heitkamp, Ken Adair, Carl Jones, Mike McCarthy, Todd Miceli, David Herbert, Eli Dorfman, Sharon Dorfman
+TAGS: NASCAR Cup Series, Team Penske, Penske Race Sponsorship, Brad Keselowski, FOX FS1, PIRTEK franchise marketing fund, Pirtek franchise, Pirtek USA franchise, PIRTEK franchise opportunity, PIRTEK Racing, Penske Racing, NASCAR sponsorship, Kim Gubera, Peter Duncan, Glenn Duncan, Nick Ridgway, Sean Kelly, Fluid Power Franchisee Association, FPFA, Craig Heitkamp, Ken Adair, Carl Jones, Mike McCarthy, Todd Miceli, David Herbert, Eli Dorfman, Sharon Dorfman

 3 thoughts on “PIRTEK USA Glenn Duncan, Kim Gubera Letter re NASCAR, Franchise Marketing”